 During the 4th-3rd centuries BCE the lands on the upper Tundzha river were within the dominion of the Thracian ruler Seuthes III and took an important place in the historical development of Thrace during the Hellenistic era.
 The Thracian city of Seuthopolis was uncovered near Kazanlak and thoroughly studied at the time of the construction of the Koprinka Reservoir.
 In the 4th century BCE, near the ancient Thracian capital of Seuthopolis and close to the city, a magnificent Thracian tomb was built.
 Consisting of a vaulted brickwork "beehive" (tholos) tomb, it contains, among other things, painted murals representing a Thracian couple at a ritual funeral feast.
 The tomb was declared a UNESCO World Heritage Site in 1979.

-The trip includes visits to the Museum of History of Kazanlak and the Thracian tomb (UNESCO World Heritage Site) of Kazanlak, the village of Starosel, as well as the Thracian monumental tombs of Kosmatka, Ostrusha and Shushmanets.
+- Guided tours of the Thracian tomb of Kazanlak (UNESCO World Heritage Site), as well as the Thracian monumental tombs of Kosmatka, Ostrusha and Shushmanets

 - Entry and guided tour to the Museum of History of Kazanlak